josepedro/acidentes_em_rodovias_refatoracao/DESIGN.md

 </code></pre>

 ####Imports
-Os imports devem seguir a seguinte ordem:
+The imports will be follow pattern:

-1. Imports de classes específicas de um pacote (`from os import path`), ordenados e separados por pacote.
+1. Imports of the especific classes from the package (`from os import path`), ordered and separated each package.
-2. Import de pacotes inteiros (`import os`).
+2. Import from entire package (`import os`).

 <pre><code>from django.template import RequestContext
 from django.http import HttpResponse